BinarySerializer/BinarySerializer.Klonoa/README.md

 // First create a context for the data serialization using Context context = new Context(basePath);

 // Add the IDX and BIN to the context.
-The BIN gets added as a linear file while the IDX has to be memory mapped. context.AddFile(new LinearSerializedFile(context, Loader.FilePath_BIN));
+The BIN gets added as a linear file while the IDX has to be memory mapped.
+If the level data will be parsed then the exe needs to be added too. context.AddFile(new LinearFile(context, Loader.FilePath_BIN));
 context.AddFile(new MemoryMappedFile(context, Loader.FilePath_IDX, 0x80010000));

+// Create a configuration
+LoaderConfiguration_DTP_US config = new LoaderConfiguration_DTP_US();

-// Load the IDX
-IDX idx = Load_IDX(context);
+// Load the IDX and pass in the configuration to it IDX idx = FileFactory.Read<IDX>(Loader.FilePath_IDX, context, (s, idxObj) => idxObj.Pre_LoaderConfig = config);

-// Create the loader
-Loader loader = Loader.Create(context, idx);
+// Create the loader, passing in the context, IDX and configuration Loader loader = Loader.Create(context, idx, config);

 // Switch to the BIN block you want to load.
-Block 3 is Vision 1-1 for example. loader.SwitchBlocks(3);
+Block 3 is Vision 1-1 for example, while block 0 is the fixed block. loader.SwitchBlocks(3);

-// Load the BIN block
+// Load and process the BIN block loader.LoadAndProcessBINBlock();
-loader.LoadAndProcessBINBlock();

 // The data is now stored in the loader and can be accessed LevelPack_ArchiveFile level = loader.LevelPack;
-Sprites_ArchiveFile[] spriteFrames = loader.SpriteFrames;
+Sprites_ArchiveFile[] spriteSets = loader.SpriteSets;

+// For example the level model can be accessed in the level pack PS1_TMD levelModel = level.Sectors[0].LevelModel;

+// The textures and palettes are stored in the virtual VRAM in the loader PS1_VRAM vram = loader.VRAM;

 ```